bcastiblancoo/Stability-of-Magnetization-in-Frustrated-Heisenberg-Models/figures/Readme.md

-Some plots obtained from the simulations
+Some plots obtained from the simulations:

+- Energy bands for the 2D square and 3D cubic lattices.
+- Preliminary results in the frustrated magnetization scenario.